laurolins/nanocube/README.md

 (stdin     ) count:      50000 mem. res:         26MB. time(s):          0
 (stdin:done) count:      50000 mem. res:         26MB. time(s):          0
 ```

+For lower level details on how to generate valid data for nanocubes go [here](https://github.com/laurolins/nanocube/wiki/nanocube-ready-dmp)

 **Please note:** If port 29512 is already in use, select another port and use it consistently throughout the examples below.